Goran Vesić

-Goran Vesić (Горан Весић; born 18 February 1969) is a Serbian politician serving as minister of construction, transport and infrastructure since 2022.
-A member of the Serbian Progressive Party, he has been serving as a member of the National Assembly of Serbia since 1 August 2022, while he previously served as the deputy mayor of Belgrade from 2018 to 2022.
+Goran Vesić (Горан Весић; born 18 February 1969) is a Serbian politician who served as the minister of construction, transport and infrastructure from 2022 to 2024.
+A member of the Serbian Progressive Party, he served as a member of the National Assembly of Serbia from 2001 to 2004 and briefly in 2022.
+He also served as the deputy mayor of Belgrade from 2018 to 2022.

+Vesić resigned as construction minister in the aftermath of the Novi Sad railway station canopy collapse and was subsequently arrested.
+His term ended on 25 November 2024.

 Early life

 He finished elementary school and high school in Kraljevo.
 He graduated from University of Belgrade, Faculty of Law, and he was a Robert Schumann European Foundation intern in the European Parliament in 1999.

 Political career

+Democratic Party

 From February to September 1997, he was a member of the Executive Board of the Assembly of the City of Belgrade, and from 1996 to 2000 he was a member of the Assembly of the City of Belgrade.
-From 2000 to 2003 he was a member of the National Assembly of the Republic of Serbia, from 2001 to 2002 he was the President of the Administrative Board of the National Assembly of the Republic of Serbia.
+From 2001 to 2004 he was a member of the National Assembly of the Republic of Serbia after being elected as a candidate of the Democratic Opposition of Serbia (DOS).
+From 2001 to 2002 he was the President of the Administrative Board of the National Assembly of the Republic of Serbia.
 He served as an advisor to the Federal Minister of the Interior of the FR Yugoslavia and Deputy Chairman of the Committee for Defense and Security of the National Assembly of the Republic of Serbia from 2001 to 2003, and as an advisor to the ministers of defense of Serbia and Montenegro from 2003 to 2004.
 Member of the commission for the division of military property between Serbia and Montenegro after the termination of the existence of FR Yugoslavia and the formation of the State Union of Serbia and Montenegro in the period from 2003 to 2004.
 He was a member of the Assembly of the city municipality of Vračar from 2004 to 2008.

 From 1994 to 1997, he was the head of the cabinet of the president of the Democratic Party (DS), Zoran Đinđić.
 He participated as an advisor in all election campaigns of the prime minister of Montenegro, Milo Đukanović, from 1997 to 2000, as well as in the election campaign of the former president of Republika Srpska Biljana Plavšić in 1997.
 After 2004, he actively participated in election campaigns in Slovenia, Montenegro, Bulgaria and North Macedonia.